sniku/Pawel.README/README.md

  - Do amazing work and be proud of it.
 Tell me if there's something preventing you from getting your job done.
  - Know your priorities and deliverables.
 If you find yourself lost, focus on tasks that deliver most business value.
  - Share your ideas.
 My job is to make sure we are working on the right thing, efficiently.
-Talk to me if you have an idea about how to do something better.
+Talk to me if you have an idea how to do something better.
 Tell me if something is not working for you.
  - Help others when they are struggling.
-The success of a company is a team effort.
+Success of a company is a team effort.
 Transfer your skills and knowledge to your colleagues, and they will do the same.
+Your individual success is less important than the success of the team.
  - If you find yourself working on a task that has a low business value, stop and talk to me.
  - Tell me when I screw up.
 This is very important.
-I screw up and sometimes don’t notice.
-I need to know or I’ll likely do it again.
+I screw up and sometimes don't notice.
+I need to know, or I'll likely do it again.
  - Communicate with me as soon as you know that your work will be delivered late.
 I'll be thankful for this.